What can you do about HS symptoms?

 Early treatment can help reduce flares and disease progression, lowering the risk of future sores, tunneling under the skin, and scarring.
 A flare prevented is a good thing.
 Treating early may also help avoid the need for surgery down the road.
 The sooner you find the right dermatologist, the sooner you'll find a treatment that can help.

-Brian was compensated for his time.
+Brian is living with HS and was compensated for his time.

 SUPPORT AND